 ProjectsDigital humanities projects:

 , a limited-run podcast series about precarious academic labor produced for the College Art Association’s CAA Conversations

 initiative [launched February 2019, project role: producer, web site designer, author]

 , a #MeToo/#TimesUp-inspired companion website for “Curtained Walls” hosted by Humanities Commons [launched February 2018, project role: author]

 — COMING SOON! watch Sarah’s talk: “The Vanishing Porch in Perspective

 : A Case Study of Public Architectural History Scholarship” (Architectural History at UVA: Richard Guy Wilson + Our Community of Scholars, 15-16 November 2019, Charlottesville, VA, RGW Symposium website

 , an online exhibition about the intersection of democratic free expression and historic preservation in Chile, hosted by Humanities Commons [launched November 2017, project role: digital humanities advising & editing]

 FONDEF Built Heritage Reference Collection

-, an online presentation of historical information about four Chilean national monuments, hosted by Humanities Commons [launch anticipated May 2019, project role: web site designer and editor]
+, an online presentation of historical information about four Chilean national monuments, hosted by Humanities Commons [project role: web site designer and editor]